spaceowlsoul/Carnival-Gift-Shop/README.md

 1. Download the 'Carnival Gift Shop.js' file.

-2. To make use of the 'sync-input' library follow [the instuctions](https://github.com/hyperskill/sync-input#installation).
+2. To make use of the 'sync-input' library, follow [the instructions](https://github.com/hyperskill/sync-input#installation).

 3. Run the file and observe the main menu along with the list of available toys.